| | |

 Graphic that reads, "What are closed syllables and how to teach them."

-Closed syllables are syllables that contain one vowel, and that vowel is ‘closed in’ by a consonant, causing the vowel to say its short sound.
+Closed syllables are syllables that contain one vowel sound, and that vowel is ‘closed in’ by a consonant, causing the vowel to say its short sound.
 That’s why they are called “closed” syllables.

 • Most CVC words (consonant, vowel, consonant) are examples of closed syllables – e.g. cat.